-The counterparty default risk considers the following components:
+The counterparty default risk takes into account the following components:

 Type 1: Counterparty default risk exposures where diversification is low, and the counterparty is likely to be rated.
-For the Company the exposure is mainly driven by its reinsurance receivables of the proportional treaties and cash account balance.
+For the Company the exposure is mainly driven by its reinsurance receivables of the proportional treaties and cash account balances with banks.